Ivanproyectos/packages-nuget/FluentValidationInterceptor/FluentValidationInterceptor/README.md

 - **Automatic validation** of models and DTOs configured with **FluentValidation**
 - Eliminates repetitive validation code in each endpoint method
 - **Automatic error responses** in JSON format when validation fails
-- Easy configuration with single `UseFluentValidationInterceptor` and `AddFluentValidationInterceptor` methods
+- Easy configuration with single `AddRequestValidation` and `UseRequestValidation` methods
 - Compatible with **ASP.NET Core Web API** and **MVC**

 ## Installation